 - External databases

-GitOps recreates infrastructure, not data.
-If your database backup is stale, you lose data.
+GitOps rebuilds infrastructure, not data.
+A stale database backup means you recover the cluster and still lose hours or days of data.

 # recovery-manifest.yaml